-We are delighted to be working with you for the 2024 Program.
-This information is intended as a helpful summary of what's involved for a board participating in the Program.
-It also offers ways of maximising the value of participation for organisations and extending learning and development for Observers based on the experiences of boards participating in the Program over a number of years.
+We are delighted to be working with you for the 2025 Program.
+This information is intended as a helpful summary of what's involved for a board participating in The Program.
+It also offers ways of maximising the value of participation for organisations and extending learning and development for Observers based on the experiences of boards participating in The Program over a number of years.
 We hope you find it useful.

-ESSENTIAL INFORMATION FOR PARTICIPATING BOARDS
+ESSENTIAL INFORMATION

 - Organisations are paired with Observers for a 12-month period.
-Observers are selected and carefully matched with organisations, based on nominated skills and/or profile preferences. - The Observership begins with the first board meeting of 2024 and finishes with the last. - As part of the application, Observers agree to the Program's confidentiality terms.
-Organisations are at liberty to request a copy of the terms and/or to ask Observers to sign the organisation's own confidentiality agreement. - The Program conducts a Police Check for all Observers.
-Observers are advised that organisations may also seek additional checks such as Working with Children Checks. - During the Observership year, organisations facilitate Observers attending all board and any relevant subcommittee meetings as non-voting members so they can both contribute and learn about fundamental principles and functions of not-for-profit boards, the role of board members, the decision-making process and governance priorities. - Where board meetings move between cities and or countries and board members are supported to attend these meetings In Person, we request that Observer attendance at these meetings is facilitated and supported by the host organisations. - Observers participate in a training program alongside their board Observership.
+Observers are selected and carefully matched with organisations, based on nominated skills, profiles and interests. - The Observership begins with the first board meeting of 2025 and finishes with the last. - As part of the application, Observers agree to the Program's confidentiality terms.
+Organisations are at liberty to request a copy of the terms and/or to ask Observers to sign the organisation's own confidentiality agreement. - All Observers undergo a Police Check, and are advised that organisations may require additional screening such as Working with Children Checks. - During the Observership year, organisations facilitate Observers attending all board and any relevant subcommittee meetings as non-voting members so they can both contribute and learn about fundamental principles and functions of boards, the role of board members, the decision-making process and governance priorities. - Where board meetings move between cities and or countries and board members are supported to attend these meetings in-person, we request that Observer attendance is facilitated and supported by the host organisations. - Observers participate in a training program alongside their board Observership.
 AICD facilitates four sessions and The Ethics Centre, one session.
-Further sessions are facilitated by the Program and feature keynote speakers.
-Opportunities for networking among Observers and peer-to-peer learning are provided via the In Person sessions.
+Further training sessions are facilitated by The Program and feature keynote speakers.
+Opportunities for networking among Observers and peer-to-peer learning are provided via the in-person sessions.
 All training sessions are mandatory.
 Please refer to page 10 for an outline of the training program.